13 Best Places to Visit in Bahrain for an Unforgettable Holiday

 Visit traditional shops or souks where they sell exotic spices and carpets along with exquisite pearls.
 If you love history, pay a visit to the Bahrain National Museum.
 You will see how the culture of the city is heavily influenced by the Portuguese and Persian invasions in ancient times.

 If you wish to go clothes shopping, Manama is dotted with swish shopping malls.
 Loads of luxury resorts along the Gulf Coast ensure that tourists get the best of both worlds.
 Undoubtedly, you will find many places to visit in Bahrain at night too.
+If this is your first visit to the country, a detailed Bahrain travel guide can help you understand local culture, transportation options, and the best ways to explore destinations like Manama and beyond.

 Traditional Bazaars of Riffa